khybe/tichy-violin-craftsman-portfolio/README.md

 This project is a portfolio website showcasing the craftsmanship of a violin maker specializing in crafting Violin, Viola, Cello, and Viola da Gamba instruments.
 The website provides information about the maker's instruments and services in Czech, English, Spanish, and French.

+## Project Background

+This project was initiated based on a rough sketch provided by the customer, requiring an iterative approach to development.

 ## Project Structure

 - **Components**: Reusable React components.